class BankAccount:

 acc1 = BankAccount(100)

-2. Python then automatically passes acc1 as the first argument to the method
+acc1as the first argument to the method - Your

 This automatic passing of the instance as the first argument is what allows methods to access and modify the specific object’s state.
 It’s why we can have multiple bank accounts, each with its own balance, and operations on one account don’t affect others.